 - Optimizing your content for Pinterest

-The last method is my favorite, and on this blog I share many ways to drive traffic using Pinterest!
+The last method is my favorite, and on this blog I share several ways to drive traffic using Pinterest such as this guide:

 Develop a Monetization Strategy